 OpenX Adapter

-OpenX is one of the major players in the programmatic advertising industry and provides a Prebid adapter to help the publishers monetize their ads via real-time auctions.
+OpenX is one of the major players in the programmatic advertising industry and provides a Prebid adapter to help publishers monetize their ads via real-time auctions.
 Below are the important features of the OpenX adapter.

 Features:

-- The adapter supports the integration of user modules in Prebid and you can leverage the advantage of universal ID solution providers such as Brightpool, Criteo, Digitrust, LiveIntent, etc. It will help you to identify the same user across different channels and platforms.
+• The adapter supports the integration of user modules in Prebid, and you can leverage the advantage of universal ID solution providers such as Brightpool, Criteo, Digitrust, LiveIntent, etc. It will help you to identify the same user across different channels and platforms.

 AppNexus Adapter